 6.7 Missed fixes Some fixes may be missed or be assessed as spurious (see 10.7 for a description of anomalies).
 Where valid position data does not appear in the recording, the fixes must show pressure altitude to prove flight continuity.
-Missed fixes from an otherwise continuous trace that lowers the actual sampling rate to less than once per minute (for example, because of short term attitude or GPS system anomalies) is normally acceptable provided that an intermediate landing and take-off was not possible.
+Missed fixes from an otherwise continuous trace that lowers the actual sampling rate to less than once per minute (for example, because of short term pressure attitude or GPS system anomalies) is acceptable provided that the use of a Means of Propulsion was not possible.